New York City Bans Employers From Inquiring About the Salary History of Job Applicants

 Please do not hesitate to contact any of our attorneys if you have questions regarding this new law or the steps your company may need to take to comply with this new law’s restrictions.

-A similar law was also passed in Philadelphia; however, its enforcement has been temporarily stayed pending a lawsuit challenging the law.
+A similar law was also passed in Philadelphia; however, its enforcement has temporarily stayed pending a lawsuit challenging the law.